Mateusz Żukowski

+He has previously played for Lechia Gdańsk, Rangers and had loan spells at Chojniczanka and Lech Poznań.

 Career

 On 31 January 2022, Żukowski signed for Scottish club Rangers, on a four-year deal and for an undisclosed fee, reported to be £400,000.
 On 12 February 2022, he made his debut in a Scottish Cup match away to Annan Athletic.

 On 30 August 2022, he joined Polish defending champions Lech Poznań on loan until the end of the season, with an option to buy.

+On 28 June 2023, Żukowski joined Śląsk Wrocław for an undisclosed fee.
+On 29 May 2024, his contract was extended for a further two years.

+On 2 September 2025, Żukowski signed for 2.
+Bundesliga club 1.
+FC Magdeburg.